Short Answer

 Contract Snapshot

-The market resolves to Yes if South Africa qualifies from Group A for the Round of 32 in the 2026 FIFA World Cup; otherwise, it resolves to No. The market opened on December 12, 2025, and closes after the outcome occurs, or by July 11, 2026, at 10:00am EDT.
-Payouts are projected 9 minutes after closing, with outcomes verified from ESPN and FIFA.
+This market resolves YES if Czechia qualifies from Group A for the Round of 32 in the 2026 FIFA World Cup, and NO if they do not.
+The outcome will be verified using ESPN and FIFA.
+This market opened on December 12, 2025, and will close either after the outcome occurs or by July 11, 2026, at 10:00am EDT if results are not declared, with payouts projected 9 minutes after closing.
+Insider trading is prohibited for various individuals, including players, coaches, staff, team owners, and those with material, non-public information.

 Available Contracts